PCI has worked in Mexico since 1961, facilitating health and development programs in the country’s most vulnerable

 Globally, one quarter of the world’s population is infected with the bacterium that causes tuberculosis (TB).
-Even though the disease is curable and its spread is preventable, approximately two million people die from TB worldwide annually.
+Even though the disease is curable and its spread is preventable, last year 1.6 million people died from TB worldwide.
 In Mexico, TB is a significant public health concern, particularly in the country’s urban areas.
 In response, PCI has been collaborating with USAID and the Mexican Ministry of Health to improve TB prevention, early detection and management of TB nation-wide by building the capacity of health systems and staff at national, state and jurisdictional levels to take a coordinated, person-centered approach to TB screening and treatment which improves quality of care and mitigates stigma and discrimination.
-Furthermore, through the promotion of proven strategies such as “Voices and Images” for TB, health providers are taking a more holistic, human rights-based approach to TB prevention and management, thereby contributing to the greater participation of people affected (GIPA).
-Individuals affected by the disease have become important regional and national advocates working together with the Ministry of Health to mitigate stigma and discrimination.

-The program evolved to address TB-HIV and TB-Diabetes co-morbidities in five high-need states in Mexico.
-Diabetes is a national emergency in Mexico and TB-Diabetes comorbidity is a major public health threat.
+PCI’s work evolved to address TB-HIV and TB-Diabetes co-morbidities in five high-need states in Mexico.
 Mexico is now a leader in the management of TB-Diabetes, due in large part to PCI’s efforts to improve coordination between the Mexican Ministry of Health’s National TB and Diabetes Programs to improve screening, diagnosis and early detection of the disease.
 Currently, PCI is partnering with the San Diego County Department of Health and Human Services to increase the completion of TB treatment along the U.S./Mexico Border (San Diego, Tijuana, Rosarito and eastern Tecate regions).